tommymsz006/zkbattleship/README.md

 The verification of battleship deployment needs a Web3-compatible provider/wallet, such as [Metamask](https://metamask.io).
 This allows the web client to interact with the verifier smart contract.

+The zkSNARKs proving and verification rely on the [circom](https://github.com/iden3/circom) circuits generated from [zkbattleship-circuit](https://github.com/tommymsz006/zkbattleship-circuit).
+Do go through the steps in [here](https://github.com/tommymsz006/zkbattleship-circuit#build) to build.

-The verifier smart contract generated from [zkbattleship-circuit](https://github.com/tommymsz006/zkbattleship-circuit) can be deployed in local Ethereum blockchain (e.g. [ganache-cli](https://github.com/trufflesuite/ganache-cli)) or testnet (e.g. [Kovan](https://kovan-testnet.github.io/website/)).
+Optionally, the web client can perform on-chain verification via Web3 in form of smart contract.
+The verifier smart contract can be generated from [zkbattleship-circuit](https://github.com/tommymsz006/zkbattleship-circuit) and deployed in local Ethereum blockchain (e.g. [ganache-cli](https://github.com/trufflesuite/ganache-cli)) or testnet (e.g. [Kovan](https://kovan-testnet.github.io/website/)).
 See more at [Contract Deployment](https://github.com/tommymsz006/zkbattleship-circuit#contract-deployment).

 ## Structure